ch-stark/blog1506/acm/README2.md

 	      type: m6i.xlarge
 	  replicas: 1

-This YAML file uses templating to map a known quantity (the name of the ClusterClaim) to an unknown quantity (the name of the cluster).
-See the following [blog](https://cloud.redhat.com/blog/applying-policy-based-governance-at-scale-using-templates) for more details as well this [blog](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops) which introduces the Policy Generator tool which can processes YAML template files and turn them into policies that RHACM can then apply.
+This YAML file makes use of templating to map a known quantity (the ClusterClaim name) to an unknown quantity (the cluster hostname).
+See the following [blog](https://cloud.redhat.com/blog/applying-policy-based-governance-at-scale-using-templates) for more details on this process and this [blog](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops) which explains the Policy Generator tool that will be used to turn YAML files into Policies as will be shown later.

-The MachinePool configuration as seen from the hub is as follows.
+The configuration of MachinePools for each managed cluster is as follows.

 	$ oc get machinepools -A
 	NAMESPACE                      NAME                                          POOLNAME         CLUSTERDEPLOYMENT              REPLICAS